hmanickam13/LLM-Project/README.md

 2. Did SPY outperform TLT last year ?
 3. What happened when Russia Invaded ukraine?

-With additional data, for example on the option contracts written on these ETFs, we can ask
-4. How did the options(on the ETFs) react to the Fed's meeting last year?

 ## Description of Repository
 - The cells in the jupyternotebook 'Exploration' accesses the raw data and creates a sqlite db.
 -----